stdarg/sprintf.js/README.md

 Internally the exactly the same processing takes place.
 Therefore you may decide freely which syntax you like better.

+Note
+====

+This code uses JavaScript Regular Expressions, so I would not use it in anything that is called a massively in short period of time.
+A side-effect of using regular expressions to match the format descriptors is that '%' by itself is not recognized as a valid format descriptor (because it isn't).

+Later, I'll re-write this to not use regular expressions.

 License
 =======